 If you are having a gallbladder attack, you will feel tenderness when the upper right side of your abdomen is touched.
 Jaundice (yellowing of the skin) occurs when the bile duct (a tube between the liver and gallbladder) is also blocked.
 If your doctor thinks you have a gallstone, you will probably need an ultrasound.
 During an ultrasound, sound waves take pictures of your gallbladder.
 This test is fast and painless.

-Gallbladders that cause pain are usually removed.
+Doctors typically remove gallbladders that cause pain.
 There are no known problems caused by living without a gallbladder.
 Today, most gallbladder surgeries are performed with a laparoscope.
 This instrument shows the surgeon pictures of your gallbladder as it is being removed.
 The minimally invasive procedure allows for a smaller incision and a shorter hospital stay than traditional surgery.

 Some drugs can dissolve stones, eliminating the need for surgery.
 They include:

 - An oral bile acid, ursodeoxycholic acid (Ursodiol), can dissolve cholesterol stones that are quite small (less than 15 mm in diameter).
 The drug is successful in about 40% of patients.

 - Methyl tert-butyl ether and monooctanoin (Moctanin) are solvents that are infused directly into the bile duct or the gallbladder to dissolve stones.

 - Doctors may use shock wave therapy (lithotripsy) to break up stones.

 However, it can take 2 years for a stone to dissolve, and gallstones often return.